flatironinstitute/nemos/README.md

 ![LOGO](CCN-logo-wText.png)

-# generalized-linear-models
+# nueorstatslib
-Toolbox for basic Generalized Linear Models (GLMs) for neural data analysis
+A toolbox of statistical analysis for neuroscience.

 ## Setup